psu13/mutable-hakyll/posts/the-fifth-element-effect.md

 that you can’t take your eyes off of?

 Coincidentally, right after watching these two films again, I picked up a game that I have played repeatedly, and played it again.
-I refer to Resident Evil 4 on the Wii.
+I refer to _Resident Evil 4_ on the Wii.
 Yet again, this game sucked me in and made me run from one end of that damn island to the other and not rest until the zombies were dead.
-Also coincidentally, I found that what I enjoy in RE4 is that the game sets up and maintains a rhythm that is comforting and enjoyable to return to.
-When you get good at RE4, you realize that the way to survive the mob is alternate your shooting with your moving so that you can keep everything visible and far enough away that you have the time and visual range you need to target the next few zombies.
+Also coincidentally, I found that what I enjoy in _RE4_ is that the game sets up and maintains a rhythm that is comforting and enjoyable to return to.
+When you get good at _RE4_, you realize that the way to survive the mob is alternate your shooting with your moving so that you can keep everything visible and far enough away that you have the time and visual range you need to target the next few zombies.
 The best fights have a sort of _blam!_, shuffle shuffle, _blam!_ meter to them that